-Miranda is the Chair of the Lion Academy Trust
+Roy is the Chair of the Lion Academy Trust.

-Khalida is a Trustee of the Lion Education Trust.
+Khalida is a Trustee and is the Vice-Chair of the Lion Academy Trust.

 I became a parent governor in 2007 to gain insight into education and to be involved in the community.
 This has been a very rewarding and enlightening role.
 My primary education also took place at Barclay infants and junior school.
 Since 2013, I have been a director appointee governor and in 2014, I became a trustee of Lion Academy Trust (LAT).
 Within the trust, I also sit on the Finance and Resources Committee.